 Should have won in 2012: Emmanuelle Riva for Amour.

 Emma Stone’s Oscar is a case of convergence.
 She starred in the right movie in the right year at the right point in her career, then campaigned the shit out of it.
 She was suitably charming as the face of a movie everyone loved.
 She’s a fine singer, but not great.
 She dances fine, too, but she’s clearly not Ginger Rogers.
 When La La became a festival darling she made it clear she was going to ride the wave all the way to the finish line.
 Her performance was incidental–just one more reward for La La Land.
 Stone is a great actress, but she’s done better.

-Category fraud is very common at the Oscars, and Brie Larson probably owes her win to Rooney Mara and Alicia Vikander competing in the Supporting races even though they were the leads of their films (both had more screentime than a costar who was nominated as leading actor).
+Category fraud is very common at the Oscars, and Larson probably owes her win to Rooney Mara and Alicia Vikander competing in the Supporting races even though they were the leads of their films (both had more screentime than a costar who was nominated as leading actor).
 Given the field we got, it’s easy to see why the previously unknown Larson gained momentum.
 Voters love a fresh young face in the actress pool, and Room is devastating.
 Larson has a showcase role as a mother who suffered years of abuse while hiding the truth from her son, but Larson is remarkably understated.
 Instead of melodrama, she focuses on a quiet humanity that makes the movie all the more powerful.
 The revelatory performance of her child costar, Jacob Tremblay–and the adorable chemistry they shared throughout award season–also helped her stand out.

 As Julianne Moore swept through award season, there was a sense that it was about time; that after almost twenty years of indelible performances she was due an Oscar.
 That type of thinking takes away from the great care and subtle work she did in Still Alice, where she plays a professor facing a heartbreaking diagnosis: early-onset Alzheimer’s.
 Over the next few years she undergoes a rapid deterioration, struggling to come to terms with the implications on her family (one of her daughters also tests positive for the gene) as well as the perceived loss of respect and dignity.
 Moore handles the transition with eloquence, grace, and surprising humor.
 The connection she forges with one of her daughters is genuinely touching.
-It’s a beautiful performance.
+It’s a beautifully calibrated performance.

 Should have won in 2014: Any other year Reese Witherspoon’s fierce performance as a woman who walks the Pacific Crest Trail to find redemption and peace in Wild would have easily won.
 But not against Moore, who deserved the victory.